unyt-org/datex-specification/09_composites.md

 ## Value Matching

+// TODO: OR instead of AND for type inheritance

 A DATEX value A can be matched against another value B. The result of the match operation C is always a boolean.